 You probably heard the news that Oracle is moving from California to Austin, TX.
 It’s not alone.
 Tesla also announced it will park itself just outside the city, and a massive number of tech companies have already made the trek, making Austin the new tech hub in the US.
 It has its own version of Silicon Valley called Silicon Hill, and companies like Facebook, Amazon, and Apple have offshoots here.

 But tech isn’t the only reason for the city’s growth.
-A large number of Californians are calling Austin home.
+A large number of Californians are moving to Austin.
 According to the Austin Chamber of Commerce, most new residents come from California than from any other state outside of Texas.
 California equates to 8% of new residents, followed by New York at 3.3% and Florida at 3.1%.

 Why Austin?
 Big advantages like no income tax, low regulation, and lower real estate pricing have attracted tech, but Californians also choose Austin because it is a fantastic place to live.
 Austin has been cited as the best city to live in the country for three years in a row.